zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Supported encryption algorithms

-Currently, the Gluu server supports these algorithms for data encryption:
+Currently, the Gluu Server supports these algorithms for data encryption:

 * RSA1_5: RSA 1.5 (PKCS #1) according to [RFC 2313][rfc2313] and [RFC 3447][rfc3447].
 * RSA-OAEP: RSA with [Optimal asymmetric encryption padding (OAEP)][oaep] with the default parameters specified by [RFC 3447][rfc3447] in section A.2.1.